scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 Three snapshots from a Zoom video of using the voice-trigger *display electron density equation* in a Markdown cell in a Jupyter notebook.
 A. The Zoom transcript showing the spoken voice trigger.
 B. The text replacement in the form of a math equation written in LaTeX in display mode in the Markdown cell.
 C. The rendered Markdown cell.
 The green and black tab on the right of each panel indicates that the Voice In plugin is active and listening for speech.
 :::

 Another example of a verb starting a voice trigger is the command `display <equation name>`.
 This command is used in Markdown cells to insert equations in the display mode of LaTeX in Markdown cells.
 For instance, the voice trigger `display the electron density equation` is a testament to the convenience of our system, as shown in the transcript of a Zoom video {ref}`fig:displayeq`.
 The image in the middle shows the text replacement as a LaTeX equation in the display mode.
 This image is followed by the resulting Markdown cell after rendering by running the cell.

 Likewise, the command `inline <equation name>` is used to insert equations in prose sections in Markdown cells.
-We've introduced practical voice-triggered snippet libraries, specifically designed for equations commonly used in Bayesian data analysis and structural biology.
+We have  introduced voice-triggered snippet libraries for equations commonly used in machine learning and Bayesian data analysis https://github.com/MooersLab/.
+These equations can also be used a templates to generate new equations.
 While the development of libraries are still in progress, they serve as flexible templates that can be adapted for any specific domain.

 Some voice triggers start with a noun.
 For example, the voice trigger `URL` is used to insert URLs for essential websites.

-Another example involves using the noun `list` in the voice trigger, as in `list matplotlib color codes`, to generate a list of the color codes used in Matplotlib plots.
+Another example involves using the verb `list` in the voice trigger, as in `list matplotlib color codes`, to generate a list of the color codes used in Matplotlib plots.
-These voice triggers, such as 'URL' or 'list matplotlib color codes ', provide instant access to essential information, saving you the time and effort of manual searches.
+These voice triggers provide instant access to essential information, saving you the time and effort of manual searches.

 The markup language code is inserted using the verb *insert*, followed by the markup language name and the name of the code.
 For example, the command `insert markdown itemized list` will insert five vertically aligned dashes to start an itemized list.